arjunshibu/gcmd/README.md

 ```
 It's easy to mess up commands like this especially when having complex *Regex* patterns.

-With `gcmd` you can give names to command combinations and use it without trouble.
+With `gcmd` you can give names to command combinations and reuse them anytime.

 Saving this command is easy as
 ```